 Or perhaps not.
 None of those have ever been mentioned seriously as candidates for statehood.

 Moreover, geographic and cultural diversity – along with sheer physical distance – drives a correspondingly distributed arrangement of political authority.
-A “state” is not a unitary political unit but is, rather, an aggregation of disparate ones: the state, itself, but also its various constituent counties and their constituent cities and towns, with overlapping but separate jurisdictions and with a corresponding tradition of shared sovereignty, dispersed authority, and negotiated public policy.
+That is, a “state” is not a unitary political unit.
+It is, rather, an aggregation of disparate ones: the state, itself, but also its various constituent counties and their constituent cities and towns, with overlapping but separate jurisdictions and with a corresponding tradition of shared sovereignty, dispersed authority, and negotiated public policy.
 That, perhaps more than anything else, is the defining element that transforms a region into a “state”.

 Washington, DC, by contrast, is an outlier even among outliers.
 In the last Presidential election, the Democratic candidate won by a margin of more than 17:1 – and that margin has not been less than 12:1 for the last four presidential elections in a row.
 In fact, DC has given the Democratic candidate more than 74% support in every Presidential election since its citizens were allowed the vote 60 years ago, and more than 80% in all but two of them.

 Political partisanship is not, of course, on its face a reason to deny statehood to a region that otherwise deserves it.
 Given the opportunity, Puerto Rico – another perennial nominee for such elevation – would almost certainly post a reliably Democratic vote for the Presidency and send a reliably Democratic delegation to the Congress; but it has, nonetheless, all the attributes we would normally associate with a “state”.
-Should its own citizens ever agree that statehood is what they want, then its presumed partisan political stance ought not to interfere with it achieving that status.
+Should its own currently-divided citizenry ever come to a robust agreement that statehood is what they want, then its presumed partisan political stance ought not to interfere with it achieving that status.

 It also seems likely that the extremity of its partisanship is a prime reason that proponents of statehood for DC dismiss that evidence out of hand – and dismiss, in the same way, the entire notion that statehood might best be withheld from a mere city – as being either overtly political or, worse, overtly racist.

-At least to some extent, then, and perhaps to the greatest extent, the current push for DC statehood is, as it was at its genesis, a political maneuver – albeit, a political maneuver garbed in the trappings of a moral crusade.
+At least to some extent, then, and perhaps to the greatest extent, the current push for DC statehood is, as it was at its genesis and as it has always been since, a political maneuver – albeit, a political maneuver garbed in the trappings of a moral crusade.

 But what of that moral crusade?